researchproof/researchproof/_posts/2022-03-30-uncanny-valley.md

 Have you ever felt creeped out or even repulsed by a video game character but couldn't really tell why?
 It happens when you subconciously hit a so-called uncanny valley, a phenomena when humans realize there is something off with the human-like looking entity in front of them.

 #### What is uncanny valley?
 You have most like encountered this term already in relation to robots.
-Uncanny valley was coined by a Japanese
+Uncanny valley was coined by a Japanese robotics professor Masahiro Mori in the 1970s.
+He attached it to the prosthetics

 #### What causes it?
 That's a very good question that even reserchers have not been able to crack in a satisfying way.
 There have been